 The Warrants sold the Initial Public Offering were issued in registered form under a warrant agreement between Continental Stock Transfer & Trust Company, as warrant agent, and us.
 The warrant agreement provides that the terms of the Warrants may be amended without the consent of any holder to cure any ambiguity or correct any mistake, including to conform the provisions of the warrant agreement to the description of the terms of the Warrants and the warrant agreement, or defective provision, but requires the approval by the holders of at least a majority of the then outstanding public Warrants to make all other modifications or amendments (which may include public Warrants acquired by the Sponsor or its affiliates in the Initial Public Offering or thereafter in the open market).
-Accordingly, we may amend the terms of the public Warrants in a manner adverse to a holder if holders of at least a majority of the then outstanding public Warrants approve of such amendment.
-Although our ability to amend the terms of the public Warrants with the consent of at least a majority of the then outstanding public Warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the Warrants, convert the Warrants into cash or stock, shorten the exercise period or decrease the number of shares of our common stock purchasable upon exercise of a Warrant.
+Accordingly, we may amend the terms of the public Warrants in a manner adverse to a holder if holders of at least a majority of the then outstanding public Warrants is unlimited, examples of such amendments could be amendments to, among other things, increase the exercise price of the Warrants, convert the Warrants into cash or stock, shorten the exercise period or decrease the number of shares of our common stock purchasable upon exercise of a Warrant.